Battle of the Twin Villages: The battle

 The first problem of the Spanish expedition was finding the Norteños.
-On October 2, Ortiz Parrilla found a Yojuane village, probably along the Clear Fork of the Brazos River near present day Graham, Texas.
+On October 2, Ortiz Parrilla found a Yojuane village, probably along the Clear Fork of the Brazos River near present-day Graham, Texas.
 Attacking the village, the Spanish killed 49 Yojuanes and captured 149.
 Some of the captive Yojuanes offered to guide Ortiz Parilla north to a large Taovaya and Iscani village.

-On October 7, about 60 or 70 Indians attacked the Spanish.
-The Spanish formed up in line of battle and dispersed the small Indian force, pursuing them through the woods to the banks of a river, undoubtedly the Red.
+On October 7, about 60 or 70 natives attacked the Spanish.
+The Spanish formed up in line of battle and dispersed the small force, pursuing them through the woods to the banks of a river, undoubtedly the Red.
 The Spanish were surprised to find there a moated fort flying a French flag.
 Inside the palisaded wall were the distinctive bee-hive shaped houses of the Wichita.
 The inhabitants of houses outside the palisade fled to the fort for shelter.
 Upstream were large fields of maize, pumpkins, beans, and watermelons.
-Downstream was a ford across the river, guarded by Indian warriors.
+Downstream was a ford across the river, guarded by warriors.
 The Spanish could also see Comanche tipis scattered around the periphery of the village.

-Spanish estimates of the numbers of the Indians they faced ranged up to 6,000, of whom 500 were mounted, although Ortiz Parrilla estimated only that the Indians numbered at least as many as his force of 600.
-He deployed the Tlaxcalans and Mission Indians on the right, the Spanish in the center, and the Apache on the left.
+Spanish estimates of the numbers of the natives they faced ranged up to 6,000, including 500 cavalry, although Ortiz Parrilla estimated only that they numbered at least as many as his force of 600.
+He deployed the Tlaxcalans and Mission forces on the right, the Spanish in the center, and the Apache on the left.
 His plan was to advance on and storm the fortress, supported by his two cannon.
-Indians, however, menaced his flanks, and sallied from the fort in repeated assaults on the Spanish lines.
+The natives, however, menaced his flanks, and sallied from the fort in repeated assaults on the Spanish lines.
 Each warrior on horseback had two men on foot supporting him, each carrying two additional loaded muskets.
-Indian scouts reported that 14 Frenchmen were inside the fortress helping direct the fighting.
+Native scouts reported that 14 Frenchmen were inside the fortress helping direct the fighting.

 The battle lasted four hours.
 The Spanish were unable to approach the palisaded village.
 The eleven volleys of cannon fire they directed at the palisade were ineffective.
 The fighting ceased at nightfall and the Spanish reassessed their situation.
-The Indians had captured their two cannons, 19 men in the Spanish army, mostly Spaniards, were dead and 14 were wounded.
+The natives had captured their two cannons, 19 men in the Spanish army, mostly Spaniards, were dead and 14 were wounded.
 A number of men had deserted.
 The priests and officers petitioned Ortiz Parrilla to abandon the fight.
 Next morning, he ordered a return to San Saba which the Spanish force and their Yojuane captives reached on October 25.
-The Spanish estimated that they had killed 100 Indians in the battle, probably a large over-estimation.
+The Spanish estimated that they had killed 100 natives in the battle, probably a large over-estimation.